adumont/adumont.github.io/sewingmachines.md

 I currently own the following antique and vintage sewing machines:

-- 1954 Singer Featherweight 222K, with case, some attachements, instruction manual, 2 case keys (this isthe one I usually use)
+- 1954 **Singer Featherweight 222K**, with case, some attachements, instruction manual, 2 case keys (this isthe one I usually use)
-- Winselmann Saxonia, made in Altenburg, Saxony c.
+- **Winselmann Saxonia**, made in Altenburg, Saxony c.
 1890, Hand-crank fiddle-base transverse shuttle, with bentwood case + key
-- 1927 Singer 15K30, Sphinx decals, with treadle, original paper work, instructions manual and bentwood case + key
+- 1927 **Singer 15K30**, Sphinx decals, with treadle, original paper work, instructions manual and bentwood case + key
-- Singer 20, made in USA c.
+- **Singer 20**, made in USA c.
 1922-26, with box and instruction manual (rev. 1923), with color spanish cover
 - 1901 Singer 15K30, Sphinx decals, with treadle (yet to be restored to working condition)
 - 1926 Singer 15K30, Sphinx decals (only the head)